Separating finances after a divorce

 I am about to get a divorce.
 We currently have a joint account as well as separate accounts.
 Can my soon-to-be ex withdraw an enormous amount (more than half) legally from our joint account even though we agreed (verbally) that the joint account would remain intact for paying bills (mortgage, maintenance, utilities, etc.) since we both are still living in the home.

 We're sorry to hear about Nicole's pending divorce.
 Sadly, she's got plenty of company.
-According the CDC (Center for Disease Control), there were approximately 1.1 million divorces in 2004.
+According to the CDC (Center for Disease Control), there were approximately 1 million divorces in 2014.

 Nicole is right to be concerned about her finances as she goes through the divorce process.
 Just as money is often the source of marital problems, it often causes headaches during the separation and after a divorce has been finalized.
 Even couples that have made an effort to keep their finances separate will probably find some areas where their financial affairs have become entangled.